 Thank you for becoming a member of the Library.
-We are a private, non-profit organization that relies on membership fees, donations, and grants to maintain our day-to-day activities and programs.
+We are a private, independent non-profit organization that relies on membership fees, donations, and grants to maintain our day-to-day activities and programs.
 These membership Terms and Conditions help ensure that all who use the Library have an enjoyable experience.
 If you need clarification, please ask a staff member at the Member Services desk.

 Your Library card is necessary in order to access the Library and its resources; members must badge in each time the Library is accessed.
 Cards are nominative and non- transferable and may only be used by the person to whom they have been issued.
 Cardholders are responsible for late fees or losses incurred for materials borrowed on their cards.
 At the time of renewal, all fines must be paid in full, all claims must be resolved, and lost books returned or paid.
 Borrowing privileges will be suspended for late fees in excess of 5€ or five or more claims.
 There is a 5€ charge to replace a lost or damaged card.
 Upon presentation of a police report no charge will be incurred for the replacement of a stolen card.